imohitmayank/a_lazy_data_science_guide/docs/deep_learning/interview_questions.md

     === "Answer"

         Weight-tying is where you have a language model and use the same weight matrix for the input-to-embedding layer (the input embedding) and the hidden-to-softmax layer (the output embedding).
 The idea is that these two matrices contain essentially the same information, each having a row per word in the vocabulary.
 [Ref](https://tomroth.com.au/weight_tying/)

+!!!
+Question ""
+    === "Question"
+        Is BERT a Text Generation model?

+    === "Answer"

+        Short answer is no. BERT is not a text generation model or a language model because the probability of the predicting a token in masked input is dependent on the context of the token.
+This context is bidirectional, hence the model is not able to predict the next token in the sequence accurately with only one directional context *(as expected for language model)*.